If you’re short on time, this guide will help you discover the absolute best things to do in Puerto Vallarta.

 Rhythms of the Night – SAVIA Show

-Rhythms of the Night show.
-From what I’ve been told, it’s a spectacular show set on a beachside stage featuring dancers and light shows.
+Rhythms of the Night is a spectacular show set on a beachside stage featuring dancers and light shows.
 The show is produced by Gilles Ste Croix, co-founder of the famous Cirque du Soleil, so it certainly sounds incredible right?

 Known as the setting for the movie Night of the Iguana, the small fishing village of Mismaloya is a beautiful place for a day trip from Puerto Vallarta.
-Mismaloya is surrounded by a small jungle and features a large number of restaurants you can enjoy on the beach.
+Mismaloya is surrounded by a small jungle and features a large number of restaurants you can enjoy right on the beach.

 🌴 Up for An Adventure?
 One of the most fun things to do in Mismaloya is to take an ATV tour.
 This one by Viator is super popular and comes with excellent reviews.

 A lesser-known beach with clear water and gorgeous sand.

 If you get tired of the crowds in the main beaches in Puerto Vallarta, then head down for a day trip to Playa las Gemelas.
 One of the beaches with the clearest water, Playa Gemelas is located just south of Puerto Vallarta, 10 minutes from the city center.
 It’s ideal for a day of relaxation and snorkeling.

 Get out on the water of the bay that protects Puerto Vallarta.

 Banderas Bay is the name for the giant bay upon which Puerto Vallarta, and most of the beach destinations in this post, sits.
 The bay helps protect the city from hurricanes, and also helps keep the shoreline more tranquil.